Relationships: First and Always

 At 7:45 on the Monday morning of the last week of school, I was doubtful that he would attend.
 And yet, when I logged onto Zoom, he was already in the waiting room.
 When his black square appeared on my screen, I hurriedly began to introduce myself, and he interrupted me with an “Oh, I’m sorry.
 Let me turn my camera on.”
 After weeks of staring at my own face, it was surprising and energizing to finally have someone to look at and talk to.

-Since I was aware of his initial hesitation, I fumbled in my attempts to express my appreciation for his participation, so to try to relieve the awkwardness, I moved immediately towards the assignments at hand.
+Since I was aware of his initial hesitation, I fumbled in my attempts to express my appreciation for his participation, so to try to relieve the awkwardness, I moved immediately toward the assignments at hand.
 Our first task was to identify and analyze parallel moments in a book of his choice that illustrated its theme.
 When I asked him what book he would like to focus on, he responded that he wasn’t exactly sure; he mentioned that he’s an avid reader with many books to choose from.

 As soon as he uttered these words, a wave of shame washed over him, and he followed with “I guess that sounds stupid since I’m failing all of my classes.”
 Since it made perfect sense to me, I quickly told him so.
 “It’s not stupid at all,” I responded.
 “You are surviving a pandemic.
 These grades are not a measure of your ability or worth.
 Believe me, we are all managing the best we can.”